 - Add melted chocolate and butter mixture to the egg mixture and stir until combined.

-- Carefully, stir or whisk all purpose flour, cocoa powder, and salt into your wet ingredients only until the dry ingredients disappear into the wet.
+- Carefully, stir or whisk all purpose flour, baking powder, and salt into your wet ingredients only until the dry ingredients disappear into the wet.
 Do not mix past this, as doing so could lead to drier, cakier brownies.

 - Divide the batter evenly into the cavities.
 The batter should almost reach the top of each liner.